 Stan gives book publishers a particularly hard time (in the guise of Julie Kahn) - ironic given what was to happen shortly after this book came out.
 Other than that - we also learn that no matter what may or may not be around the corner, you should always follow your heart and deal with the consequences afterwards..

-A tinge of sadness comes with finishing this book - knowing that there is no more to follow - it's not the best Tobin book by all standards (most of the Tobin tropes are ticked...extravagant party, blue movies, multiple soul mates met, mild peril etc) but it's pretty good - I'm sure if Stan had known there was to be no more he would have given Russ a better send off - as it stands unresolved I'd say it deserves 8/10
+A tinge of sadness comes with finishing this book - knowing that there is no more to follow - it's not the best Tobin book by all standards (most of the Tobin tropes are ticked...extravagant party, blue movies, multiple soul mates met, mild peril etc) but it's pretty good - I'm sure if Stan had known there was to be no more he would have given Russ a better send off - as it stood unresolved for so long I'd say it deserves 8/10